dotmesh-io/demos/credit-risk/README.md

 1. Add the notebook and the file `application_test.csv`  via the GUI **Resources** uploader.
 We'll get the data from Kaggle's API as its too big to get into Dotscience via the GUI uploader right now.

 2. Start Jupyter, and open up a terminal.
-Paste in the following:
+If you are working in a new project, or have powered your runner off in an existing project since you last used it, you should paste in the following:

-(keep private-ish -- API key contained below :/)
+(keep this relatively private as it contains an API key)

 ```
 pip install seaborn kaggle &&\